HOTELS Six Senses Fort Barwara - Seven Centuries Later, Rajasthan's Fortress Opens Its Gates Again

 Restaurant Rani Bagh

-Food becomes theatre across three restaurants.
+Food becomes theatre across two restaurants.
 The main dining room transforms each evening with candles and folk musicians, while poolside lunches feel like elaborate picnics attended by extraordinarily well-dressed guests.

 Six Senses Fort Barwara - All Day Dining Courtyard